sunghunbae/BE2/README.md

 # gamma 6 eps 22 1/(6Diso)  15.186 ns
 ```

-For example, 10 ensemble structures would result in a range of
+If you run BE2 for 10 different structures in an ensemble,
-rotational correlation times (1/(6Diso)).
+they would result in a range of rotational correlation times (1/(6Diso)).

 ```
 $ grep Diso prp_*.out